frolovilya/stm32-boot-explained/README.md

 ### Alias Memory

-According to the STM32 specification, the CPU fetches the top-of-stack value from address `0x00000000`, then begins code execution from the boot memory starting at `0x00000004`.
+According to the STM32 specification, the CPU fetches the top-of-stack `_estack` value from address `0x00000000`, then begins code execution from the boot memory starting at `0x00000004`.

 ```c
 +---- 0x001FFFFF ----+